-A former member of Nottingham Forest Football Academy, Joe Heyes, was a goalkeeper, like his father Darren and his grandad Bob, but found his rugby niche when joining Nottingham Moderns at the age of 14.
+A former member of Nottingham Forest Football Academy, Joe Heyes was a goalkeeper, like his father Darren and his granddad Bob.

-He also played for Newark where Glen Lever and Dave Charles taught him the basics of the game before joining Leicester Tigers Academy two years ago.
+He also played for Newark, where Glen Lever and Dave Charles taught him the basics of the game, before he joined Leicester Tigers Academy in 2015.

-He continued: “My granddad George won the Welsh FA Cup for Swansea City and was also with Leicester City, my mother Rachel played for Ireland and Nottingham Wildcats at basketball, my dad Darren appeared for Nottingham Forest and various England representative teams and my other granddad Bob Rees was a British record-holder in the long jump.
+Joe's family aren't short of sporting talent either, his granddad George won the Welsh FA Cup with Swansea City and was also with Leicester City.
+His other granddad, Bob Rees, was a British record-holder in the long jump.

 5 points – 1T